 You could say that the LVR in fact avoided any kind of frenzy, and maybe its sleepy, quiet character proved to be the agent of its downfall: not enough people used it to keep it going.
 Service along the full length of the line lasted just over 60 years.
 And it's now been over 60 years since it closed - as long or longer than the line's lifespan as a passenger railway.

-So while the steam-powered LVR could not survive the onslaught of the internal combustion engine, many still argue locally in favour the line's re-opening, unlikely though that seems given the cost of rebuilding a modern railway over a now heavily built-over track bed.
-Were the track still there, maybe today's efficient battery-driven or diesel multiple units allied to the huge growth in rail passenger numbers that we've seen in the 21st century could make a business case for re-opening it - who knows...?
+So while the steam-powered LVR could not survive the onslaught of the internal combustion engine, many still argue locally in favour the line's re-opening, unlikely though that seems given the cost and impracticality of rebuilding a modern railway over a now heavily built-over track bed.
+Were the track still there, maybe today's efficient, battery- or diesel-powered multiple units allied to the huge growth in rail passenger numbers that we've seen in the 21st century could make a business case for re-opening it - who knows...?

 In a nutshell